lionnelhost/poll_project/README.md

 # poll_project
 App for poll create with Django

+We have Four main features :

+- list all polls
+- create a poll
+- update a poll
+- delete a poll
+- add a vote on specific poll

 # Pictures

 <img width="1680" alt="Capture d’écran 2021-07-14 à 12 41 25" src="https://user-images.githubusercontent.com/79100021/125623776-49ed9aad-e729-48e1-af36-92ec729fccb8.png">